theupdateframework/taps/tap8.md

 # Specification

-To support key rotation, the new metadata type `rotate` is introduced, which contains the new public key(s), the threshold, a hash of the previous rotate file in the chain, and is signed by a threshold of old public keys.
-The intuition is while delegations keep intact, the targets can rotate keys, shrink or grow.
+To support key rotation, the new metadata type `rotate` is introduced, which contains the new public key(s), the threshold, a version number, and is signed by a threshold of old public keys.
+The intuition is that while delegations stay intact, the targets can rotate keys, remove keys, or add keys.

 ## Rotate file